 Essential cookies allow us to provide you with the best possible experience when accessing and navigating our website and using its features.
 For example, these cookies allow us to recognize that you have created an account and are logged in to that account to access the Content.

 Cookie Consent Banner Notification Used to record visitor views.

 Performance and functionality cookies

 These cookies are used to enhance the performance and functionality of our websites.
 Functional cookies allow us to operate the Website and the Services according to the choices you make.
 For example, we will recognize your username and remember how you customized the Website and the Services during future visits.
 But their use is non-essential.
 However, without these cookies, some functionality (such as video) may be unavailable.

 Purpose: Increases website security.
 It is also a session cookie.

 - Increases website security.
 It is also a session cookie.

 - To help site security prevent cross-site request forgery attacks

 These cookies are used to make advertising messages more relevant to you.
-They do things like prevent the same ad from showing up continuously, display ads properly for advertisers, and in some cases select ads based on your interests.
+They do things like preventing the same ad from showing up continuously, displaying ads properly for advertisers, and in some cases selecting ads based on your interests.

 - Used by Google AdSense to experiment with advertising efficiency on websites using their services.